 What Alderking silently promises me?

-Be still, my child, stay calm, those have been
+- Be still, my child, be calm, those have been

-Some barren dry leaves rustling in the wind.
+Some dry leaves, barren, rustling in the wind.

-"My strapping young lad, won't you go with me?
+"My fair young lad, won't you go with me?

-They will sing and dance, and cradle you fine.
+They sing and dance, and they'll cradle you fine."

 The Alderking's daughters, there, waiting for me?